 Dava Sobel.
 Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time.
 Walker Books, reprint ed., 2007.
 ISBN 978-0007790166.

 H.G.
 Wells, The Island of Dr. Moreau.
 Dover Thrift Editions, Dover Publications, 1996.
 ISBN 978-0486290270.

 Philip K. Dick, Do Androids Dream of Electric Sheep?
 Del Rey, 1996.
 ISBN 978-0345404473.

 Rebecca Skloot, The Immortal Life of Henrietta Lacks.
 Reprint edition.
 Broadway, 2011.
 ISBN 978-1400052189.

-• Participation in a group project on modern scientific debates
+Participation in a group project on a modern scientific debate

 ABOUT THE INSTRUCTOR